-Around the island will be sea kraits, sea horses, nudibranchs, cuttlefish, mantis shrimps, frogfish, crabs, squids, cardinalfish, and rock formations where different soft corals had healthily grown.
+Around the island will be sea kraits, sea horses, nudibranchs, cuttlefish, mantis shrimps, frogfish, crabs, squids, cardinalfish, and rock formations where different soft coral reefs had healthily grown.

-Aside from diving, have an enjoyable walk along Bounty Beach where you’ll find various restaurants and shops.
+Aside from diving, have an enjoyable walk along Malapascua beaches like Bounty Beach where you’ll find various restaurants and shops.
 If you love watching sunsets, the Logon Beach would give you the best scenery.

 It has always been a debate among historians whether the ships were detected from the air as moving islets or whether their radio transmissions were intercepted, which eventually led to a surprise aerial attack by the US Navy.
 The heavy air strike lasted less than an hour, leaving a carnage of burning and sinking ships.

 The vicinity of Sangat Island in Coron has the largest concentration of sunken ships; 11 of them are within recreational scuba diving depths of 25 to 40 meters.
-The shipwrecks are in great condition and highly recommended among Advanced scuba divers to penetrate.
+The shipwrecks are in great condition and highly recommended among Advanced scuba divers to penetrate during Coron tour packages.

 Among the many shipwrecks included in the popular tourist spots in Coron, most are supply ships.
 There is one warship, Akitsushima Maru, a 118-meter long warship where a seaplane used to be deployed.
 It’s quite popular for wreck divers given the variety of marine life that calls it home.

-Things to look out for include a three-barrelled anti-aircraft gun by the sandy area near the base of the huge crane and the crane’s intact machinery and gears.
+Things to look out for during your diving adventure in Coron tours include a three-barrelled anti-aircraft gun by the sandy area near the base of the huge crane and the crane’s intact machinery and gears.
 It also has a huge rip at the stern which divers can use to penetrate it.

-Other interesting armaments would include gun placements pointing to the bottom near the mast, swivel mounts for bigger guns, and an artillery shell jammed inside its mechanism.
+Other interesting armaments you can see during a Coron wreck diving would include gun placements pointing to the bottom near the mast, swivel mounts for bigger guns, and an artillery shell jammed inside its mechanism.
 Make your way from stem to stern among endless labyrinths until you make it to the engine room where you will find its four engines.